 This grant will be awarded to an organization whose project aims to assist current or former partners, family members or friends, in supporting survivors of family violence.

 Background: To honour the outstanding contributions made by David Parkinson and Alèx Thomas Carleton to the both Fergusson Foundation and the prevention and elimination of family violence, the Foundation will create a special additional grant in their name.

 *Please note eligibility requirements, application, obligations and selection process are the same as regular Fergusson Foundation Grants.

-The recipients of the grants are selected by a Grant Selection Committee comprised of representatives from the Foundation’s Board of Directors, using the scoring rubric below.
+Grant applications are evaluated by a Grant Selection Committee comprised of representatives from the Foundation’s Board of Directors, using the scoring rubric below.
 The Fergusson Foundation reserves the right to verify the accuracy of the information provided in the submission.
 For more information please contact Morgan.Richard@unb.ca